deic-dk/files_compress/README.md

 # files_compress

-An app for expanding archive files within Owncloud.
+An app for handling archive files within Owncloud.

-This app adds an Extract function for files with one of the appropriate extensions (zip, gz, tar, bz2, rar).
-This function is accessed from the list of file actions.
+This app adds an Extract function for files with one of the appropriate extensions (zip, gz, tar, bz2, rar), and a Compress function for others.

+These functions are accessed from the usual list of file actions.

 ## Install
 Copy the app to **owncloud/apps/**